kaustubh-sadekar/FunMirrors/README.md

 |![](/gifs/mirror5.gif)|![](/gifs/mirror6.gif)|
 |--|--|

-The implimentation of virtual camera tha I am using is explained in [this repository](https://github.com/kaustubh-sadekar/VirtualCam) It explains how you can change different camera parameters to generate various effects.
+The implimentation of virtual camera that I am using is explained in [this repository](https://github.com/kaustubh-sadekar/VirtualCam) It explains how you can change different camera parameters to generate various effects.
 These two projects aim towards motivating computer vision enthusiasts to study fundamenta concepts related to image formation and camera projection.

 ### [Virtual camera class](https://github.com/kaustubh-sadekar/VirtualCam) is used to create all the different types of mirrors.
 The virtual camera repository also contains a GUI which helps you to modify all the camera parameters and visually understand effect of each parameter on the final generated image.

+## Theory

-## Understanding camera projection matrix
+### Understanding camera projection matrix
 Camera projection matrix (P) provides a mapping between a 3D world coordinate and its corresponding pixel coordinate in an image captured by the respective camera.
 It is dependent on **intrinsic** and **extrinsic** parameters of a camera.

 **Intrinsic camera parameters**: